dotnet/docs-aspire/docs/community-toolkit/hosting-deno.md

 builder.Build().Run();
 ```

-*The preceding code uses the fully qualified switches.
-Short hand aliases can be used as well.*
+The preceding code uses the fully qualified switches.
+Alternatively, you can use the equivalent alias as well.
+For more information, see [Deno docs: Security and permissions](https://docs.deno.com/runtime/fundamentals/security/#permissions).

 ### Run Deno tasks